oraclebase/vagrant/database/rhel8_19/README.md

-# Oracle 19c on Oracle Linux 8
+# Oracle 19c on Red Hat Linux 8

 A simple Vagrant build for Oracle Database 19c on Red hat linux 8.
+Note: the vagrant base box of RHEL8 is shipped with all the prerequisite rpm packages for Oracle 19c. tested with Tim Hall builds
+Enjoy

 ## Required Software